Graham-Little-Piccardi-Lasseur Syndrome Medication

 Tacrolimus topical (Protopic)

-Reduces itching and inflammation by suppressing release of cytokines from T cells.
-Also inhibits transcription of genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
-Additionally, may inhibit release of preformed mediators from skin mast cells and basophils and may down-regulate expression of FcERI on Langerhans cells.
-Can be used in patients as young as 2 y.
+Tacrolimus topical reduces itching and inflammation by suppressing the release of cytokines from T cells.
+It also inhibits the transcription of genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
+Additionally, it may inhibit the release of preformed mediators from skin mast cells and basophils and may down-regulate the expression of FcERI on Langerhans cells.
+Tacrolimus topical can be used in patients as young as 2 years.
 Drugs of this class are more expensive than topical corticosteroids.

 Antibiotics